Ramification theory for varieties over a local field

 The results in this subsection will be used in the proof of the blow-up formula and of the excision formula in the next subsection.
 In Propositions \ref{prU1} and \ref{prU2}, we compute the log localized intersection product of some classes supported on the inverse image of a divisor.
 In Proposition \ref{prpbdl} and Lemma \ref{lmpbdl}, we give formulas for a projective space bundle.

-We keep the notation that $f\colon V\to U$ denotes a finite \'etale morphism of regular flat separated schemes of finite type over $S$ and $d= \dim V_K+1$ and the assumption that the generic fiber $V_K\to U_K$ is tamely ramified with respect to $K$ (Definition \ref{dftmT}), except the following case explicitly stated: We give a corresponding formula for finite \'etale morphism $f\colon V\to U$ of smooth separated schemes of finite type over $F$.
-In the latter case, the proof is similar and easier and will be omitted.
+We keep the notation that $f\colon V\to U$ denotes a finite \'etale morphism of regular flat separated schemes of finite type over $S$ and $n=\dim V_K+1$ and the assumption that the generic fiber $V_K\to U_K$ is tamely ramified with respect to $K$ (Definition \ref{dftmT}).
+Although we also state corresponding formulas for finite \'etale morphism $f\colon V\to U$ of smooth separated schemes of finite type over $F$, the proof is similar and easier and will be omitted.

-We slightly generalize the definition of the map (\ref{eqmap}) to state Proposition \ref{prU1}.
+We prepare to state Proposition \ref{prU1}.
 We consider a cartesian diagram

-of regular flat separated schemes of finite type over $S$ where the horizontal arrows are finite \'etale.
+of regular flat separated schemes of finite type over $S$ where $f_0$ is finite \'etale and the vertical arrows are proper.
 We assume that the generic fiber $f_{0,K}\colon V_{0,K}\to U_{0,K}$ is tamely ramified with respect to $K$.
-Then, similarly as (\ref{eqmap}), we define a map
+If the map $g\colon V\to V_0$ is birational, the diagram